Grickl3/ScheduleSolver/README.md

 I did look around at the various available applications in the problem space.
 It would seem that no one has taken on this problem with any real interest.
 I spoke with a few other business owners.
 They had looked too, except Massoud at Backstage.
 He enjoys the quiet puzzle solving ritual once a week.

 ## How it Works
-**Beta Phase**
+**Early Beta**

-For Beta, the Solver will only feature user management for managers/owners and not functionality for employees.
-At full release, functionality for employees to edit their own profiles and full message functionality should be included, but not at present.
+In early beta, the Solver will allow access to managers/owners with no interface for employees.
+In late beta, functionality for employees to edit their own profiles and for intra organizational messaging will be necessary.
 Right now, we just want single accounts with no relation to any others, capable of creating and storing schedules.

 The Schedule Solver sequence is as follows: